GryllsAddons/ShaguTweaks-mods/README.md

 *Adds a combat indicator to the target frame.*

 - **unitframes-energy-tick**
-*Adds an energy tick to the player frame.*
+*Adds an energy & mana tick to the player frame.*

 - **ui-restyle**
 *Restyles minimap, buff/debuffs, unitframe names and buttons.*